arianvp7/ai-behavior-analysis/README.md

-# AI Behavior & Decision-Making Analysis
+# AI Usage & Behavioral Patterns Analysis (23K+ Real Survey Responses)

+Analyzed 23,000+ real responses from the Kaggle Data Science Survey to uncover how experience level, roles, and tools shape AI usage and decision-making.

 Understanding how AI and data-science workflows shape behavior, tools, and career paths.